ChainShot/Builder/docs/abi_validations.rst

 ======================  ====================================================================
-id                      Mongo ID identifier name                    The name of the exposed property type                    The type of the exposed property task_display            The task to show to the user, for them to satisfy this validation constant                Is this a constant function? payable                 Is this a payable function?
+id                      Mongo ID identifier name                    The name of the exposed property interface_type          The type of the exposed property task_display            The task to show to the user, for them to satisfy this validation constant                Is this a constant function? payable                 Is this a payable function?